Holtest/Release/auth-form-webdriverio-example/README.md

 1. Install [node.js version 8+](https://nodejs.org/).
 This project uses modern Javascript features, that will not work in older versions.
 2. Install npm.
+3. Clone this repository `git clone git@github.com:webdriver-examples/auth-form-webdriverio-example.git && cd auth-form-webdriverio-example`.

-3. Install dependencies `npm install`.
+4. Install dependencies `npm install`.
-4. Run selenium server `npx selenium-standalone start`.
+5. Run selenium server `npx selenium-standalone start`.
-4. Run tests via `npm test`.
+6. Run tests via `npm test`.
-5. Run `npm run report` to build `html` report from results and it will be opened in your browser.
+7. Run `npm run report` to build `html` report from results and it will be opened in your browser.

 ## Project structure